PPLE

 You’re probably thinking: This sounds interesting, but how?

 To start, we create a stimulating and personal study environment.
 Additionally, we’ve designed the curriculum in such a way that your first year will be 100% interdisciplinary.
 We will analyse societal challenges with the help of multiple perspectives, drawing from what we, at PPLE, find the most essential social sciences.
 You’ve guessed it: Politics, Psychology, Law and Economics.
 At the end of your first year you will choose a major from one of the disciplines.
 From the second year onwards, 50% of your classes will be in the discipline of your choosing and the other 50% will remain interdisciplinary.
-The opportunity to specialise to some extent provides you with a solid link to a possible Master's programme, while, at the same time, you continue to develop your interdisciplinary thinking skills.
+The opportunity to specialise to some extent provides a solid basis for progressing to a Master’s programme, while continuing to strengthen your interdisciplinary thinking skills.

 In your major classes, you team up with other students who are specialising in the same major.
 In core courses, classes on research methods and PPLE’s integrative seminars, you will join forces with students from other majors.
-They will bring other perspectives to the class, as will you.
-In doing so, you as a person and as a group will put interdisciplinarity into practice yourself.
+They will bring other perspectives to the class, as will you, thereby encouraging interdisciplinary thinking.
+In doing so, you as a person and as a part of the group, are shaping your own interdisciplinary education

-You will be exposed to an interdisciplinary approach in your classes and through the way in which the curriculum has been designed.
-But it will also have its own dynamic based on your individual approach to it.
-It will be part of your three-year academic journey.
-The papers you will write, the discussions with other students, the literature you will read, will all resonate with your own experience so far and lead to new insights.
-Guaranteed.
+You will be immersed in an interdisciplinary approach in your classes and through the design of the curriculum.
+Still, no interdisciplinary curriculum will be the exact same.
+Your three-year academic journey will have its own dynamic based on your individual approach to it.
+The papers you will write, the discussions with other students, the literature you will read, be shaped by your own experiences and will lead to new insights.
 There are no courses that combine everything - that’s impossible - and there will be no final answers.
-It’s a puzzle whose result you will only see once you are done.
+The PPLE puzzle will come together at the end of three years.
 This process demands some intellectual and personal agility, which we find our students to be very capable of!